 The RFA for these Pilot Projects encourages Inter-Center partnerships to establish collaborations and/or utilize GC-CPEH Facility Cores (for reference see GC-CPEH Facility Cores resources) to support interdisciplinary research relevant to Environmental Health Science.

-The Pilot Projects are for one year with no opportunity for extension (including no cost extensions), and a budget not to exceed $40,000.
-Applications from junior investigators, those proposing the use of core facilities, and collaborative projects are especially encouraged.
-Involvement of a co-investigator from another institution(s) is permitted.
+Award Types: The Pilot Projects are for one year with no opportunity for extension (including no-cost extensions), and a budget not to exceed $40,000.
+Applications from junior investigators, those proposing the use of GC-CPEH Facility Cores, and collaborative projects are especially encouraged.
+Involvement of collaborators from other institution(s) is permitted.
 An investigator may apply for only one award per grant round as PI or Co-PI.

-Exposure, biomarkers; epigenomics; genomics; genome/epigenome-environment interactions; comparative biology; big data; bioinformatics; epidemiology; toxicology; public health, community health, disaster research response (DR2); microbiome, disease susceptibility
+Keywords: Exposure, biomarkers; epigenomics; genomics; genome/epigenome-environment interactions; comparative biology; big data; bioinformatics; epidemiology; toxicology; public health; community health and outreach; disaster research response and climate change; microbiome; disease susceptibility.

 Electronic Letter of Intent Package